not-na/particlesim-pico/README.md

 with DMA support, double-buffering and smart redrawing while waiting for the DMA controller.

 Several other modes are also supported.
-These currently include snake and Conway's Game of Life.
+These currently include Snake and Conway's Game of Life.
+See the list of modes below for further details.

 ## User Interface